 Sometimes you might end up with air bubbles and marmalade scum on top of your marmalade as you finish boiling it.
 To disperse this (as the scum/air bubbles are not particularly pretty when they set in the jar), wait for the marmalade to cool down a little before potting up.

-A teaspoon (or so) of dairy butter added to the marmalade as you switch off the hop also helps as well as simply scooping out the excess scum and throwing it away.
+A teaspoon (or so) of dairy butter added to the marmalade as you switch off the burner also helps as well as simply scooping out the excess scum and throwing it away.

-I often add extra flavours to my marmalades, so if you want to make this Orange & Lime Marmalade Recipe extra special, here are my suggestions.
+I often add extra flavors to my marmalades, so if you want to make this Orange & Lime Marmalade Recipe extra special, here are my suggestions.

 Orange, Lime & Gin Marmalade - add 3-4 tablespoons of gin depending on how strong you want the flavour to be